 “Abby is the right person at the right time to lead Jumpstart’s program and policy efforts,” said Jumpstart President and CEO Naila Bolus.
 “She brings an innovative spirit, grounded in years of practical experience that will position Jumpstart as a thought leader in the national movement for high-quality early education.”
 Weiss chose to join Jumpstart because of the importance of its mission and the strong track record of its program.
 “During my career working with schools, school districts, and state government, I have seen what happens when children are not prepared for the K-12 education system,” Weiss said.
 “Jumpstart is dedicated to making early education matter.
 Children who are ready for kindergarten have a better chance of success throughout their educational lives.
 I am thrilled to be joining the Jumpstart team and to be using my experience and excitement to help advance Jumpstart’s ambitious mission and programs.”

 Jumpstart is a national early education organization working toward the day every child in America enters kindergarten prepared to succeed.
-Jumpstart delivers a research based and cost-effective program by training college students and community volunteers to serve preschool-age children in low-income neighborhoods.
+Jumpstart provides language, literacy, and social-emotional programming for preschool children from under-resourced communities and promotes quality early learning for all children.
 By participating in Jumpstart’s year-long program, children develop the language and literacy skills they need to be ready for school, setting them on a path for lifelong success.
+Since 1993, Jumpstart has trained 36,000 college students and community volunteers to transform the lives of 76,000 preschool children nationwide.
 Learn more at jstart.org and follow us on Twitter at @Jumpstartkids.